General Course Information

 100: Each department in the College of Arts and Science can offer a seminar numbered 100, cross-listed with at least two departments.
 This course number is reserved especially to allow students and faculty a chance to learn how different disciplines deal with the same problem.
 The 100 course has one or two semester hours of credit; you cannot receive more than four semester hours credit for all courses numbered 100.
 These courses may not be offered every year.

-640: This course is for graduate internships.
+640: This number is used for graduate internships.
 It can be worth up to 12 semester hours of credit depending on the agreement between student and instructor.
 A maximum of 6 hours may count toward a graduate degree.

 700: This number is used for Master's thesis research credit.